Aged Care Rights in Australia

 What is this right?

-If you receive government-funded aged care in Australia, you are protected by the Charter of Aged Care Rights under the Aged Care Act 1997.
-The Charter sets out 14 rights that apply to all Commonwealth-funded aged care, including residential care, home care packages, and services under the Commonwealth Home Support Programme.
+If you receive government-funded aged care in Australia, you're protected by the Charter of Aged Care Rights under the Aged Care Act 1997.
+The Charter sets out 14 rights that apply to all Commonwealth-funded aged care — residential care, home care packages, and services under the Commonwealth Home Support Programme.
+The 2024 reforms tightened the standards considerably in response to the Royal Commission's findings.

 - Safe and quality care that meets your needs